tgmgroup/Easter-Egg-Hunt/README.md

-# eeggs
+# Easter Egg Hunt
-Easter eggs hunting game.
-To run the game, simply open index.html file.
-Your goal is to find all eggs.
-Drag bushes to reveal hidden eggs.
-Have fun :).

-Originally, this project was created for my niece and to learn how to use HTML5 Canvas API.
+An Easter egg hunting game based on the original project by Mike Wojtyna (https://github.com/mikewojtyna/eeggs).

+Edit the index.html file to change the variables.
+Play the game by dragging away the bushes and trees and clicking on the eggs.